Five Methods to Land at Zero on a Drifter Hole

 Method 2: Adjust a Warpable.

-Once you get a nearby offgrid bookmark, MWD from it toward the LoS.
+Once you have a nearby offgrid bookmark, MWD from it toward the LoS.
 Once you've gone ~500 km, drop another bookmark, warp back to the hole and judge how far and in what direction you have yet to burn to line up your bookmark.
 Keep doing this (and use your best judgement as to how far to burn between checks) until you get a roughly straight line between beacon, wormhole and bookmark.

 Method 3: Ping Between Warpables.